1981 Spanish coup attempt: Military occupation of Valencia

-A simultaneous rebellion in eastern Spain fizzled.
+One of the Spanish Army's M47 Patton tanks that was ordered onto the streets of Valencia by Captain General Jaime Milans del Bosch.

 Shortly after Tejero took control of the Congress, Jaime Milans del Bosch, Captain General of the III Military Region, executed his part of the coup in Valencia.
-Deploying 2,000 men and fifty tanks from his Motorized Division as well as troops from the port of Valencia onto the streets and into the city center, they occupied the Town Hall (Ayuntamiento) and the Valencian judicial court building (Las cortes valencianas).
-The revolt, known as Operation Turia, was considered key if other military regions were to become involved in the coup.
+Deploying 2,000 men and fifty tanks from his Motorized Division as well as troops from the port of Valencia onto the streets and into the city center, they occupied the City Hall and the Valencian regional parliament.
+The revolt, known as Operación Turia, was considered key if other military regions were to become involved in the coup.
 By 19:00, Valencian radio stations began broadcasting the state of emergency declared by Milans del Bosch, who was hoping to convince others to endorse his military action.
 Well into the night, Valencia was surrounded by armored military trucks and other troop units called in from the Bétera and Paterna army bases.
 Police snipers took their places on rooftops, military marches were played on loudspeakers and a curfew was imposed on the citizens.
 An armored convoy was dispatched to the Manises Air Base in order to convince the commander there to support the coup; however, the Colonel of the 11th Wing in charge of the base not only refused to comply, he threatened to deploy two fighter jets armed with air-to-ground missiles (which he claimed to have standing by with their engines running) against the tanks sent by Milans del Bosch, thereby forcing the latter to withdraw.
 This setback hinted at the impending failure of the Madrid coup.